cis3296f22/prj-04-whatstheword/README.md

 ![This is a screenshot.](public/images.png)
 # How to run (TODO)
-What's the Word is a web-based application.
+What's the Word is a web-based application avaialble [here](http://cis-linux2.temple.edu:8080/SP22_3308_tuh15728/WhatsTheWord/index.html).
 However, if you would like to run it locally on your machine, follow these instructions.
 - Download the latest version the Release section on the right on GitHub.
 - Navigate to the project directory
 - Verify you have npm installed by running If you receive an error, install npm and proceed.